FTP SOFTWARE DETAILS

 Login: your username

-Password: your password
+Password: your FTP or cPanel password

 When you want to upload your site, simply choose the Connect to Remote Host icon (it looks like 2 wires plugged together) on the toolbar of the Site Window.
 Then, copy your files from the Local Folder to the Remote Site